 The initial Board of Directors included: James Budzak, D.O., FACOEP; Donald Cucchi, D.O., FACOEP; James Grate, D.O., FACOEP; Robert L. Hambrick, D.O., FACOEP; and Bruce Horton, D.O., FACOEP.
 The number of directors expanded by 1990 to twelve (which it remains today).
 Four directors are elected each year by the ACOEP board of directors.

 The first certification examination in emergency medicine was given in 1980.
 The activities of the AOBEM increased over the years.
 The re-certification process was established in 1994, and all certificates issued after January 1, 1994 are time-dated, for a ten year period.
 In 1995, the AOBEM became a member of a conjoint Board in Sports Medicine.
 Also in 1995, the AOBEM was given jurisdiction in Emergency Medical Services.
 The first examination for a Certification of Added Qualification in Emergency Medical Services was 1996.
 In 1997, the AOBEM was given jurisdiction in Medical Toxicology.
 The first examination for a Certification of Added Qualification in Medical Toxicology was in 1999.

-Certification and Certification of Added Qualifications are recommended by the AOBEM to the Bureau of Osteopathic Specialists (BOS).
+Certification and Subspecialty (formerly CAQ) Certification are recommended by the AOBEM to the Bureau of Osteopathic Specialists (BOS).
 The BOS has the final authority on behalf of the American Osteopathic Association to grant these certifications.

 In 2003, the AOBEM initiated the Continuous Osteopathic Learning Assessment (COLA), which consists of annual on-line testing of assigned articles from the literature, and is required annually to qualify for the Formal Re-certification Examination (FRCE) every ten years.